This is Part 9 of the Fundamentals of DevOps and Software Delivery series.

 the accounts table that has an invalid customer ID.

-Use relational databases as your primary data store (the source of truth), as they are secure, reliable, mature, and they
+Use relational databases as your primary data store (the source of truth), as they are secure, reliable, and mature, and they

-support schemas, integrity constraints, foreign key constraints, joins, ACID transactions, and a flexible query
+support schemas, integrity constraints, foreign-key constraints, joins, ACID transactions, and a flexible query

 language (SQL).